mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Buck Converters
 Buck converter board routing is in PCB Design/Layout section.
 I often refer to the "on state" where the high-side FET is on and the diode/low-side FET is off and the "off state" where the low-side FET is off and the diode/low-side FET is on.

+- What is a buck converter?
 - How does a buck converter work?
-- How to measure output voltage?
-- What limits the switching frequency on the upper and lower ends?
-- Why are buck converters more efficient than LDOs?
-- How does switching requency impact performance?
+- Draw a circuit for a buck converter.
-- What determines the output voltage?
+- What are the different operation modes?
-- How to calculate duty cycle?
 - What's the difference between discontinuous and continuous operation?
-- NFET vs PFET for high-side FET?
-What are pros and cons?
 - How do you validate/characterize a buck converter?
 What properties/behaviors do you look out for?
 - How is the output voltage typically sensed?
-What network is typically used?
+What network is typically used and why is it needed?
+- What happens if the voltage-sensing resistor divider has too high resistance?
+What if too low?
 - How can the output current be sensed?
-- Design a circuit to properly drive a high-side NFET.
+- When should output current be sensed?
+Before or after the output inductor?
+Or somewhere else?

 ### Circuit Analysis
 - Why is the diode needed?
 What if it's removed?